The end of stay-cation

 And miraculously the seeds got planted too.
 I had fresh ideas.
 I saw my next steps more clearly.
 And I was naturally able to look up and out, ready to end my May-cation and return to the routine that nourishes different aspects of myself.

-And with consciousness and refresh I return to my environment.
+With consciousness and refresh I now return to my environment.
 An environment ripe with new meaning.

-As I transition out of my May-cation, I’m thankful that I’ve established patterns, habits and a routine that promote and sustain the benefits of my May-cation.
+As I transition out of my stay-cation, I’m thankful that I’ve established patterns, habits and a routine that promote and sustain the benefits of my stay-cation.

-I’m equally thankful that I can be reminded of my own supportive practices by teaching others to tap into some of their own in this June’s Body Blast!: The 25-Day Anti-Inflammatory Detox with Changes that Last
+I’m equally thankful that I can be reminded of my own supportive practices by teaching others to tap into some of their own in Tick Tock Detox: Turn Back the Hands of Time.

-My May-cation was all about listening to my body’s cues.
+My stay-cation was all about listening to my body’s cues.